Updated August 24, 2023

 Step 10: In this chart, the colored area represents a specific range of values.
 You can also see the same in legends at the bottom of the graph.

 Step 11: The lines visible are nothing but the interpolation points of X and Y values.

 Example #2 – Wireframe Contour Chart in Excel

 There is one other way to create a contour chart.
 Let’s see how:

 Step 1: Consider the same data as used in the previous example.

-Step 1: Click on the Insert tab on the uppermost ribbon in Excel and select All Charts under the Recommended Graph section as we did in the previous example.
+Step 1: Click the Insert tab on the uppermost ribbon in Excel and select All Charts under the Recommended Graph section as we did in the previous example.

-Step 3: If you are happy with the graph layout, please click on OK at the bottom of the Insert Chart window.
+Step 3: If you are happy with the graph layout, please click OK at the bottom of the Insert Chart window.

 Step 4: Add Wireframe Contour Chart as a title under the Chart Title area for this graph.

 Step 5: In the same way we did in the first example, we can also change the wires’ color in this chart.
 Click on Chart Area, and a pop up with three tabs will appear on the right side of the graph.
 There, click on the Chart Style option, which allows you to change either the contour style, color, or both.